Half-yearly Financial Report

 All expenses have been accounted for on an accruals basis.
 Expenses are charged through the other distributable reserve except the following which are charged through the realised capital reserve:

-- 75% of management fees and performance incentive fees, if any, are allocated to the realised capital reserve.
-This is in line with the Board’s expectation that over
+- 75 per cent. of management fees and performance incentive fees, if any, are allocated to the realised capital reserve.
+This is in line with the Board’s expectation

-the long term 75% of the Company’s investment returns will be in the form of capital gains; and
+that over the long term 75 per cent. of the Company’s investment returns will be in the form of capital gains; and

 - expenses which are incidental to the purchase or disposal of an investment are charged through the realised capital reserve.